Table of Contents

 Connected Medical Device Management: Virima Can Help

 Virima solutions can automatically discover and map your critical IT resources and the interconnections that link them to one another, your applications and services, and your users.
-Virima also makes it easy to create and deploy probes for discovering and monitoring Internet of Things (IoT) devices.
+Also, Virima also makes it easy to create and deploy probes for discovering and monitoring Internet of Things (IoT) devices.

-Learn how Virima helped a leading US regional healthcare system achieve consolidated, accurate, complete, automated, repeatable discovery and mapping of its entire IT infrastructure and more than 150 services.
+Read our healthcare case study to learn how Virima helped a leading US regional healthcare system achieve consolidated, accurate, complete, automated, repeatable discovery and mapping of its entire IT infrastructure and more than 150 services.